FERPA for Faculty and Teaching Assistants

 Written permission of the student is required for a letter of recommendation if any information included in the recommendation is part of the "education record" (grades, GPA and other non-directory information).

 If a student asks you to write a letter of recommendation, and you would like to utilize their academic information, ask them to contact the Office of the Registrar to discuss granting access.
+Students may also download and share their transcript with faculty at their own discretion.

 Parents Requesting Information